Adélaïde of France: Childhood

-Adélaïde was born on 23 March 1737 in France as the sixth child and fourth daughter of King Louis XV of France and his wife, Marie Leszczyńska.
+Adélaïde was born on 23 March 1732 in France as the sixth child and fourth daughter of King Louis XV and his wife, Marie Leszczyńska.
 She was named after her paternal grandmother, Marie Adélaïde, Dauphine of France, and was raised at the Palace of Versailles with her older sisters, Madame Louise Elisabeth, Madame Henriette, and Madame Marie Louise, along with her brother Louis, Dauphin of France.

-Her younger sisters were raised at the Abbaye de Fontevraud from 1738 onward because the cost of raising them in Versailles with all the status to which they were entitled was deemed too expensive by Cardinal Fleury, Louis XV's chief minister.
+Her younger sisters were raised at Fontevraud Abbey from 1738 onward because the cost of raising them in Versailles with all the status to which they were entitled was deemed too expensive by Cardinal Fleury, Louis XV's chief minister.
 Adélaïde was originally expected to join her younger sisters to Fontevraud.
 However, she was allowed to stay with her brother and her three elder siblings in Versailles after a personal plea to her father.

-She was put in the care of Marie Isabelle de Rohan, Duchesse de Tallard.
-According to Madame Campan, "Madame Adelaide, in particular, had a most insatiable desire to learn; she was taught to play upon all instruments, from the horn (will it be believed!) to the Jew’s-harp."
+She was put in the care of Marie Isabelle de Rohan, Duchesse of Tallard.
+According to Madame Campan, "Madame Adelaide, in particular, had a most insatiable desire to learn; she was taught to play upon all instruments, from the horn (will it be believed!) to the Jew's-harp."
 She studied Italian under Goldoni, and music under Beaumarchais.
 One of the reasons as to why the expense of her younger sisters at Versailles was regarded as too high, was that the royal children were allowed to participate in court life at a very young age.
 They were allowed to attend as well as arrange festivities already as children.
-Adélaïde and her sister Henriette, who never went to Fontevrault, accompanied their father to the opera in Paris at least since 1744 and hunted with him five days a week from the beginning of 1746.
+Adélaïde and her sister Henriette, who never went to Fontevraud, accompanied their father to the opera in Paris at least since 1744 and hunted with him five days a week from the beginning of 1746.